davidpfister/subprocess.f/.dox/articles/Articles.md

 end program
 ```

-- **What happens**: The program runs `dir`, waits until it’s done, and then prints "Command finished!"
+- **What happens**: The program runs `dir`, waits until it's done, and then prints "Command finished!"
-- **Note**: You won’t see the output of `dir` yet—we’ll cover that later.
+- **Note**: You won't see the output of `dir` yet, we'll cover that later.

 You can also add arguments.
-Here’s how to run `echo` with a message:
+Here's how to run `echo` with a message:

 ```fortran
 program run_with_args